tracyneproski/tic-tac-toe/README.md

 What I used
 -
-List of things used
 Arrays mostly, instance variables

 What I learned
 -
-List of things learned
 How to use instance variable to update values more broadly.